 Supplements and herbs

-By using the following herbs and supplements you can decrease the excess estrogen in your body
+By using the following herbs and supplements you can lower the excess estrogen in your body

 Nettle Root extract – It is known as one of the best inhibitors of aromatase.